-Students are no longer attending classes until further notice.
-However, learning will continue for students.
-We are working with school jurisdictions across the province on the details.
-Information on how student learning will be supported will be shared as soon as possible.
+Students are no longer attending classes for the 2019-20 school year.
+At-home learning continues for students.
+We are working with school jurisdictions across the province on a re-entry plan for the 2020-21 school year.
+Further information will be shared as soon as it is available.
 For more information, visit COVID-19 info for Albertans.

 - First semester transcripts are available in mid-February

 - Second semester transcripts are available in mid-July